 Introduction

 Aggression by care receivers (patients and escorts) against medical staff in health care systems is a severe problem with substantial costs and implications.
-In any organization, aggression against employees can elevate levels of turnover, exhaustion, and burnout (Ben-Zur & Yagil, 2005; Grandey, Dickter, & Sin, 2004; Li & Zhou, 2013; Lim, Cortina, & Magley, 2008).
-Aggression can increase the frequency of errors (Miron-Spektor & Rafaeli, 2009) and impair staff performance (Miron-Spektor, Efrat-Treister, Rafaeli, & Schwarz-Cohen, 2011; Rafaeli et al., 2012).
-Extreme forms of aggression even cause physical injuries and deaths (Sepkowitz & Eisenberg, 2005).
-The UK National Health Service estimates the cost of aggression against medical staff at £69 million annually (Bourn, Maxfield, Terry, & Taylor, 2003).
+In any organization, aggression against employees can elevate levels of turnover, exhaustion, and burnout [1] [2] [3] [4].
+Aggression can increase the frequency of errors [5] and impair staff performance [6][7].
+Extreme forms of aggression even cause physical injuries and deaths [8].
+The UK National Health Service estimates the cost of aggression against medical staff at £69 million annually [9].

 Although care receivers have been found to engage in aggression against medical staff in all hospital areas, some settings are at higher risk.
-Consistent findings indicate that medical staff in emergency departments (EDs) are at extreme risk of being the targets of aggression, compared to medical staff in other hospital wards (Gerberich et al., 2005; Taylor & Rew, 2011).
-Landau and Bendalak (2008) found that 75% of ED staff members experience aggression from care receivers daily.
-Such findings reflect the unique characteristics of the ED, the “entrance gate” to the hospital, which is characterized by high crowdedness (Efrat-Triester et al., 2019), long waiting durations, and other factors that can heighten care receivers’ aggressive tendencies (Efrat-Triester, Moriah, & Rafaeli, 2020; Kuhn, 1999; Landau & Bendalak, 2008).
-Aggression, in this context, may serve one or more of three functions: an instrumental one, where the goal is to draw attention and thereby receive better and quicker service (Rippon, 2000); as an emotion regulation strategy, aimed at reducing stress (Grandey et al., 2004); or as a projection of the care receiver’s internal state (Sandler, 2018).
+Consistent findings indicate that medical staff in emergency departments (EDs) are at extreme risk of being the targets of aggression, compared to medical staff in other hospital wards [10] [11].
+Landau and Bendalak [12] found that 75% of ED staff members experience aggression from care receivers daily.
+Such findings reflect the unique characteristics of the ED, the “entrance gate” to the hospital, which is characterized by high crowdedness [13], long waiting durations, and other factors that can heighten care receivers’ aggressive tendencies [12] [14] [15].
+Aggression, in this context, may serve one or more of three functions: an instrumental one, where the goal is to draw attention and thereby receive better and quicker service [16]; as an emotion regulation strategy, aimed at reducing stress [2]; or as a projection of the care receiver’s internal state [17].

-Despite the severe implications of aggression targeted at care receivers in the ED, antecedents (and buffers) of such aggression are under-studied and poorly understood (Akkawanitcha, Patterson, Buranapin, & Kantabutra, 2015; LeBlanc & Kelloway, 2002; Yagil, 2008).
-In the present study we focus on aggressive tendencies, based on existing findings showing that aggressive tendencies often predict actual aggressive behavior (Anderson & Bushman, 2002; Hammock & Richardson, 1992; Hershcovis, 2011).
-Aggressive tendencies are defined as a propensity to engage in low-level aggressive behavior, such as yelling, cursing, verbally abusing staff, damaging equipment, or interfering with work processes (Efrat-Trierister, Moriah and Rafaeli, 2020).
+Despite the severe implications of aggression targeted at care receivers in the ED, antecedents (and buffers) of such aggression are under-studied and poorly understood [18] [19] [20].
+In the present study, we focus on aggressive tendencies, based on existing findings showing that aggressive tendencies often predict actual aggressive behavior [21] [22] [23].
+Aggressive tendencies are defined as a propensity to engage in low-level aggressive behavior, such as yelling, cursing, verbally abusing staff, damaging equipment, or interfering with work processes [14].
 Understanding the factors that trigger and (equally important) inhibit aggressive tendencies among care receivers is crucial for developing ways of curtailing such tendencies before they escalate into more severe aggression.

-Customer satisfaction is known to be associated with lower aggressive tendencies (Carmi-Iluz, Peleg, Freud, & Shvartzman, 2005; Hershcovis et al., 2007; Paola, Malik, & Qureshi, 1994).
-Customer satisfaction is defined as the extent to which the overall service customers receive is congruent with their expectations (Tam, 2004).
-In the health care context, care receivers’ satisfaction has an additional critical attribute, in that the service provided may have a major impact on the care receiver’s physical wellbeing.
+Customer satisfaction is known to be associated with lower aggressive tendencies [24] [25] [26].
+Customer satisfaction is defined as the extent to which the overall service customers receive is congruent with their expectations [27].
+In the health care context, care receivers’ satisfaction has an additional critical attribute, in that the service provided may have a major impact on the care receiver’s physical well-being.
 Hence, a bad service experience in the health care context constitutes a potential threat, increasing the care receiver’s anxiety and stress.
 This stress might induce aggression.
-Some studies in the medical context suggest that when care receivers are dissatisfied, aggression becomes their mode of communication with medical staff, especially in situations that are already characterized by communication difficulties (Arnetz & Arnetz, 2001), such as language barriers (Gerrish, 2001; Yeo, 2004).
-Equally, higher satisfaction among care receivers is associated with reduced aggressive tendencies in such contexts (Dickens, Piccirillo, & Alderman, 2012).
+Some studies in the medical context suggest that when care receivers are dissatisfied, aggression becomes their mode of communication with medical staff, especially in situations that are already characterized by communication difficulties [28], such as language barriers [29] [30].
+Equally, higher satisfaction among care receivers is associated with reduced aggressive tendencies in such contexts [31].